emmt/QuickHeaps.jl/docs/src/library.md

 ## Miscellaneous

-The following unexported methods may be needed for implementing new types of binary heap or of priority queue.
+The following non-exported methods may be needed for implementing new types of binary heap or of priority queue.
 End-users probably not have to worry about these.

 ```@docs
 QuickHeaps.has_bad_values